hmc-cs111-spring2023/cs111-project-pitch-georgia-reb/project.md

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

-Writing a crochet pattern has a language of it's own, there are domain specific abbreviations, required sections of a pattern, and each step aligns with a physical movement that the crocheter must do with their yarn and crochet hook.
-A non-specifc text editor does not about these domain specific aspects of crochet patterns, and therefore does not provide assistance related to these attributes.
+Writing a crochet pattern already has a language of it's own.
+There are domain specific abbreviations, required sections of a pattern, and each step aligns with a physical movement that the crocheter must do with their yarn and crochet hook.
+A non-specifc text editor does not know about these domain specific aspects of crochet pattern writing, and therefore does not provide assistance related to these attributes.
 A DSL is appropriate for crochet pattern writers because it will allow them to have access to specific text editing components that will make writing crochet patterns a more accessible and faster process.